 With over 30,000 students and 5000 staff and numerous daily visitors to the University it is not always easy to either predict or guard against violent or threatening behaviour.
 It is incumbent on all staff and students to be vigilant and aware of their surroundings and the potential for any situation to become threatening or violent.

-Incidents of work-related violence should be reported to the Safety Office via the Incident Reporting system.
-Very serious incidents are monitored by the Safety Office and reported to the University Safety Committee.
+Incidents of work-related violence should be reported to the Health and Safety Team via the Incident Reporting system.
+Very serious incidents are monitored by the Health and Safety Team and reported to the University Health and Safety Committee.

 If you have been affected by a threatening or violent situation you might find it helpful to contact the University Counselling service.